 Minimum membership: two consecutive membership subscription payments required

-Applications to the second round of the scheme are now closed.
-Applications for the third round of the scheme (deadline 1 June) will open towards the end of March.
+Applications to the fourth round of the scheme are now closed.
+Applications to the first round of the scheme will open at the end of September.

 Please read all information on this page carefully and ensure you have read and agreed to the grants terms and conditions before submitting an application.